elsewhencode/project-guidelines/README.md

 * Always comment and keep them relevant as code changes.
 Remove commented blocks of code.

     _Why:_
-    > Your code should be as readable as possible, you should get rid of anything distraction.
+    > Your code should be as readable as possible, you should get rid of anything distracting.
 If you refactored a function, don't just comment out the old one, remove it.

 * Avoid irrelevant or funny comments, logs or naming.